 The Estate Tax is not the same as income tax.
 While the income tax is a tax imposed on any income that you generate during your lifetime, the Estate Tax is a tax imposed on the total value of the assets that you own at the time of death.
 For purposes of calculating the estate tax, all of your assets are counted, including cash, stocks, cars, life insurance, real estate, retirement plans, etc.

 The Gift Tax Exemptions

 The Gift Tax is computed much in the same way that the Estate Tax is computed.
 The tax is calculated based on the fair market value of the property given away in each year.
-Each individual in the U.S. qualifies for a $5.25 million exemption from gift taxes, which means that the first $5.25 million of taxable gifts that a person gives away is exempt from gift tax.
-However, this would eliminate any ability to transfer assets tax-free upon that individual's death, as the Gift and Estate Tax exemption are now a combined $5.25 million.
+Each individual in the U.S. qualifies for a $11.4 million exemption from gift taxes, which means that the first $11.4 million of taxable gifts that a person gives away is exempt from gift tax.
+However, this would eliminate any ability to transfer assets tax-free upon that individual's death, as the Gift and Estate Tax exemption are now a combined $11.4 million.

-In addition to the $5.25 million combined exemption, every individual in the U.S. has the ability to give away $14,000 each year to as many individuals as the individual chooses without paying gift taxes.
+In addition to the $11.4 million combined estate and gift tax exemption, every individual in the U.S. has the ability to give away $15,000 each year to as many individuals as the individual chooses without paying gift taxes.
 This annual gift amount is known as the “annual gift tax exclusion” because these gifts can be made every year, and they are excluded from gift taxes.

 Utilization of the annual gift tax exclusion in an Annual Gifting Program is a very popular mechanism of removing assets from the estates of individuals who might be required to pay estate taxes upon their deaths.

 Because the Estate and Gift Tax concepts are extremely complex, it is important that you seek qualified advice before making your estate planning decisions.
 The attorneys at Ford+Bergner LLP routinely counsel their clients on these issues, and we will be glad to assist you.
+Contact us now.